-- The Designated Safeguarding Lead (DSL) is the Headteacher, Mrs C M Grant;
+- The Designated Safeguarding Lead (DSL) is Karen Lewis, Headteacher

-- Ms Lantsbery, Mr Tebbutt, Mrs Holland and Mrs Kennedy are also trained as DSLs.
+- Ms Lantsbery, Mrs Kennedy, Mrs Holland, Mrs Grisewood and Mrs Calandro are also trained as DSLs.

 Policy in practice

-Staff are asked to report any cause for concern about a child to their line manager and if they are not available a member of the Senior Leadership team or Headteacher, the DSL.
+Staff are asked to report any cause for concern to a designated safeguarding lead.
 Concerns are reported as early as possible and information recorded.

 Protecting children using technology is embedded into the computing curriculum.
-It is important that our children are aware of the risks and that these dangers are raised with them at appropriate times through the school year.
-We provide children and young people with an awareness of how to stay safe on line.
+It is important that pupils are aware of the risks and that these dangers are raised with them at appropriate times through the school year.
+We provide pupils with an awareness of how to stay safe on line.
 Parent support is also available through information sheets; discussion and awareness raising sessions.
-Mrs Holland and Mr Tebbutt are the named staff for leading on e-safety.
-If you need any advice regarding keeping your child safe on line, please feel free to contact them on the school number.
+Mrs Holland is the named staff for leading on-line safety.
+If you need any advice regarding keeping your child safe on line, please feel free to contact school.

 If you would like practical and valuable advice on how to protect yourself and your family online, Gooseberry Planet regularly offer free parent webinars, as well as a range of resources and tips.
 Please contact the school for further information.